saulbel/minikube-tutorial/README.md

 NAME           READY   STATUS    RESTARTS   AGE geoblink-app   1/1     Running   0          1s
 ````
 - So that's it right?
 Let's test it again with `curl`.
 As you already can imagine, it is working inside the container but not from outside.
 Why?
-Because our pod is not exposed so It can not be reached from outside.
+Because our pod is not exposed so It can not be reached from outside the cluster.
 ````
 $ curl localhost:80     --> host            --> working
 $ curl localhost:8000   --> pod's container --> not working